mbxyb1/Individual-Project-/README.md

 5)busco

 Output files from find_unique_kmers are used in classify_by_kmers script and those from classify_by_kmers are used in hifiasm_assembly.
+Two types of assmeblies are run - phased and primary on both the parental pools (maternal and paternal).
 Quast and busco scripts are run on the output files from hifiasm_assembly.

 I have also included scripts to convert .gfa(graphical fragment assembly) output files from hifiasm_assembly into .fa (fasta) files which are then input into quast and busco.